What is Binge Eating Disorder?

 - Weekly peer, alumni and caregiver support groups

-We also work to identify and treat any co-occurring conditions that might be contributing to binge eating, including other forms of disordered eating.
-Many people with binge eating disorder also live with one or more of the following mental health conditions:
+We also work to identify and treat any co-occurring conditions that might be contributing to binge eating, including these mental health concerns:

 - Mood disorders